Italy earthquake: Rescuer describes joy of pulling girl from rubble

 "The joy was huge."

-Giorgia was trapped for 17 hours under the rubble in Pescara del Tronto, one of the worst-affected villages, CNN affiliate RAI reported.

-Video of the rescue showed the girl emerging apparently in good condition.

-But her 10-year-old sister, who was next to her, wasn't so lucky.
-She was killed, but the girls' parents were pulled out alive.
+The ANSA report said the girl's her older sister, who was next to her, was killed but that the girls' parents were pulled out alive.

 "I hope Giorgia remembers little of this place, rather I hope she forgets everything," Moroni told ANSA.